LanLi2017/yw-idcc-17/README.md

 │   ├── cassette_q55_spreadsheet.csv
 │   └── simulate_data_collection.py
 └── views
     └── yw_views.P
  ```

 # Installing, Browsing, and Running the Demo

 ## Installing

 Notes that the bash scritps are tested on Mac platform for now.
-More testing for Windows platform will come soon.
+More testing for Windows platform will come soon.:Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables -> Path
 1. The following free software are required in order to run  this demo.

   * XSB: a Logic Programming and Deductive Database system for Unix and Windows.
-It is available at [XSB homepage] (http://xsb.sourceforge.net).
+It is available at [XSB homepage]
+  (http://xsb.sourceforge.net).
 The download and installation page for XSB is at [here] (http://xsb.sourceforge.net/downloads/downloads.html).
+Please navigate to the page https://sourceforge.net/projects/xsb/files/xsb/.The version 3.7 is the newest version.
+Download `xsb-3.7.0.exe` for Windows platform.
+Run the downloaded installer file and accept all default configuration.
+   This is the extra steps for Windows users.
+Please determine the directory containing the XSB executable: `C:\Program Files (x86)\XSB\config\x64-pc-windows\bin` or `C:\Program Files (x86)\XSB\config\x86-pc-windows\bin `.
+Then, add the path to the XSB executable to my windows path variable `Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables -> Path`.
+Typing `xsb` in a command console in order to confirm that XSB can run from the command prompt.

   * Graphviz:  a Graph Visuzlization Software for Unix and Windows.
 It is available at [Graphviz homepage](http://www.graphviz.org).
 The download and installation page for Graphviz is at  [here](http://www.graphviz.org/Download.php).
 The download page is  at [here](https://www.sqlite.org/download.html).